The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 They wouldn't exist and they wouldn't have as much power.

-And now, and the Googles, by the way.
+And now, and the Googles, by the way, look at Google.

 And the line between big tech and big government today is gone, right?

-There's a an extraordinarily brilliant um young man by the name of Jacob Appelbaum, who I was fortunate enough to get to know and to interview for my uh season, uh, the season of my show, Laura Logan has no agenda.
+There's an extraordinarily brilliant young man by the name of Jacob Applebaum, who I was fortunate enough to get to know and to interview for my season, the season of my show, Laura Organ Has No Agenda, that was about big tech, big brother.

 And Jacob Applebaum was one of the pillars of WikiLeaks.

-And uh, like other people in WikiLeaks, from Julian Assange to Trevor Fitzgibbon, his PR person, they were all attacked and falsely accused of uh sexual crimes that don't uh that never happened.
+And like other people in WikiLeaks, from Julian Assange to Trevor Fitzgibbon, his PR person, they were all attacked and falsely accused of sexual crimes that don't, that never happened.

-And Jacob unfortunately is in self-imposed exile in Berlin because he's been threatened that if he comes back, they're gonna arrest him and pin something on him, right?
+And Jacob, unfortunately, is in self-imposed exile in Berlin because he's been threatened that if he comes back, they're going to arrest him and pin something on him, right?

-But Jacob was the one of the ones who who first opened my eyes to the degree to which there has never been a line actually between big tech and big government.
+But Jacob was one of the ones who first opened my eyes to the degree to which there has never been a line, actually, between big tech and big government.

-And um that is one of the most disturbing things because you know, I'm guilty.
+And that is one of the most disturbing things because, you know, I'm guilty.

 I did a piece on Jack Dorsey and Twitter on 60 Minutes.

-I know Jack believes he created Twitter, but um actually none of these technologies uh were created uh by Dorsey or Zuckerberg or anything, right?
+I know Jack believes he created Twitter, but actually none of these technologies were created by Dorsey or Zuckerberg or anything, right?

-They were developed by DARPA and the intelligence agencies, they were developed um by the CIA, and then they were ceded into um you know society and funded and uh and then given protections that they should never have been given and allowed then to take over our society and dominate the conversation and censor um Americans, deny us our constitutional rights.
+They were developed by the CIA and then they were seeded into society and funded and then given protections that they should never have been given and allowed then to take over our society and dominate the conversation and censor Americans, deny us our constitutional rights.

 I mean, it's outrageous where we are now.